+Partnerships

 Ensuring sustainability

 C/Can aims to embed a core set of sustainability principles from the start of our activities in a city.
 One of the key principles is creating the right local partnerships, leadership, and commitment to ensure that cancer care solutions developed as part of the C/Can process continue to be effectively implemented, monitored and evaluated.
 Local strategic partners may include civil society organisations, government bodies, professional associations, healthcare providers, academia, local business, and industry associations.

+01

 Are local strategic partners ready to invest their own financial and human resources to ensure the sustainability of efforts to improve access to quality cancer care?

+YES NO

+02

-Are there one or more local strategic partners (e.g. civil society organisation, government body) with the capacity to continue coordinating projects developed through the C/Can process?
+Are there one or more local strategic partners (e.g. civil society organisation, government body) with the capacity to continue coordinating and scaling up projects developed through the C/Can process?

-2. Partnerships
+Partnerships

+Sustainability

+Global partners (such as international NGOs, UN agencies, regional development banks, financial institutions) may be key to ensuring sustained financial and technical support for city activities in the long-term.
+Understanding the local financial landscape including opportunities for innovative financing, can support the development of sustainable city solutions.

+01

+Is the public financing landscape for health, and specifically cancer services documented (e.g. government expenditure on health; the cancer treatments funded by the government; government budget for cancer care)?

+YES NO

+02

+Is there evidence of previous engagement of the public sector with global financing partners in the provision of health services or infrastructure, including through public-private partnerships?

+YES NO

 Transparency

-Global partners (such as international NGOs, UN agencies, regional development banks) will also be key to ensuring sustained financial and technical support for city activities in the long-term.
-This is particularly important for projects that require significant investment in infrastructure and human resources, and for which it may be critical to explore innovative financing mechanisms, including through public private partnerships (PPPs).

-Is there evidence of previous engagement of the public sector with development finance institutions to promote social and economic development?

-Is the public financing landscape for cancer services documented (e.g. public expenditure on health, and cancer in particular)?

 Open and transparent dialogue between key stakeholders and partners, such as the different cancer care providers, universities, professional associations etc. that firmly places the interests of the city above any individual or institutional interests is critical to the success of the C/Can process, and is particularly important during the city needs assessment phase.

+01

 Is there evidence of collaboration (formal or informal) between the different cancer care providers?

 People-centred approach

 Robust and coordinated civil society

 Embedding civil society into the C/Can process is vital to ensuring that the right local stakeholders are engaged, that a strong linkage to the local community is maintained, and that any solutions developed reflect the needs of people and their communities affected by cancer.

 Is there a civil society organisation with the capacity to take a lead role in the C/Can process?

-Is there evidence of collaboration between civil society organisations for improvement of cancer treatment and care in the city?
 YES NO

+ls there evidence of collaboration between civil society organisations for improvement

+YES NO

+of cancer care in the city?

-Is there evidence of collaboration between the government (city/regional/national) and civil society to improve cancer treatment and care in the city?
+Is there evidence of collaboration between the government (city/regional/national) and civil society to improve cancer care in the city?

+YES NO

+04

 Are civil society organisations well represented in cancer control planning processes?

+YES NO

 Patient group representation

 The participation of people affected by cancer is embedded in our process, ensuring we respond to the needs of those most affected.

-Are there cancer patient groups/ associations in the city?
+O1 Are there cancer patient groups/ associations in the city?

+YES NO

+02

 Are patient groups well represented in cancer control planning processes?

+YES

+NO

 An enabling policy environment

 National cancer control plans

 Aligning C/Can activities with a national cancer control plan and ensuring consistency with national cancer and NCD priorities is critical to ensuring wide support for, and sustainability of, all efforts at city level.

 O1 Does your country have a comprehensive YES NO national cancer control plan?

 O2 Is it adequately funded and implemented?

 O3 Does your country have a comprehensive YES NO national NCD plan?

 O4 Is it adequately funded and implemented?